nukelet/huffman-parallel/README.md

 This repository contains two folders:

 * data: which contains the input samples;
-* src: which contains the code, for both the parallel implementations and the serial one.
+* src: which contains the code, for both the parallel and serial implementations.
   * Inside this folder, you'll also find some auxiliary code we used to implement the encoding process.

 We also have a CMake file on the root of our repository, to make it easier to build everything.